YashwanthReddy27/Traffic-Violation-Detection/README.md

 ## 1.2 Dataset Acquisition and Augmentation

 <div align="justify">
 Our dataset was initially sourced from Kaggle, a prominent platform for sharing and discovering datasets.
-Specifically, we leveraged a dataset consisting of images depicting individuals riding bicycles, some with helmets and others without.
+Specifically, we leveraged a dataset of images depicting individuals riding bicycles, some with helmets and others without.
 Given the significance of diversity and volume in training robust deep learning models, we augmented the pre-existing dataset of 1000 images.
-We employed various augmentation techniques to enhance the dataset's diversity and mitigate overfitting.
+We employed various augmentation techniques to enhance the dataset’s diversity and mitigate overfitting.
 One such method involved augmenting the HUE and BRIGHTNESS of the pictures by ±15% and the SATURATION and EXPOSURE by ±10%.
 Additionally, a minute amount of NOISE was introduced into the dataset.
 We significantly expanded the dataset through these augmentation strategies, resulting in a new augmented dataset comprising 3000 images.
 </div>

 ## 1.3 Data Augmentation Tools